JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 For indirect lighting, Solari uses ReSTIR GI with a very similiar setup to the previous ReSTIR DI.

+ReSTIR GI randomly selects directions in a hemisphere, and then shares the random samples between pixels in order to choose the best 1-bounce path for a given pixel.

 #### GI Structure

 Reservoirs store the cached radiance emitted by the sample point, sample point geometry info, confidence weight, and unbiased contribution weight.